gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

 - How components are rendered
 - How we can structure our application with wrapped layout classes

-Because the classes used in this guide are used for demonstration purposes, they may lack optimizations or useful functionality.
-But this is the subject of another guide.
+Because the classes used in this guide are used for demonstration purposes, they may still not be totally optimized or modular.
+But that would make the guide much longer!

-I hope this guide helps you to gain another view to look at the layout classes and gives you an idea about how you can use them for your needs.
+I hope this guide helps you gain another view of the layout classes and gives you an idea about how you can use them for your needs.
+See the full implementation of our example [here](https://huggingface.co/spaces/WoWoWoWololo/wrapping-layouts/blob/main/app.py).